 Offering Overview – what it is and why it exists

-Flexibility as a Bridge connections are used when a standard system upgrade is planned but may take longer to finish than is ideal for the project schedule.
-This approach works best if the cost of the system upgrade—such as adding a substation transformer or reconductoring a lengthy three-phase line—is manageable, but the timeline poses challenges.
-It enables facilities to connect to the grid in a limited way during the upgrade process, offering flexibility while major improvements are underway.
-The key benefit is that these arrangements are mutually acceptable and provide the project with early operational capability.
-Facilities can begin operating sooner, within the safe limits of the existing power system.
-Once the upgrades are done, the facility can switch to a firm or flexible interconnection with a curtailment estimate, depending on the project's design and intended operation.
+Flexibility as a Bridge connections may be used when a standard system upgrade is planned but may take longer to complete than is compatible with a project’s desired in-service timeline.
+This approach works best if the cost of the required system upgrade—such as adding a substation transformer or reconductoring a lengthy three-phase line—is manageable, but the construction timeline poses challenges.
+This offering enables facilities, at the Company’s discretion. to interconnect and operate in a limited manner during the upgrade construction period, provided that such operation can be accommodated safely within the constraints of the existing power system.
+The primary purpose is to allow interim operation within clearly defined limits while major system improvements are underway.
+Bridge arrangements are temporary, conditional, and not guaranteed to be available in all cases.
+Facilities may begin operating prior to completion of system upgrades only within the safe operating limits of the existing power system.
+Once all required upgrades are complete, the facility may transition to firm or continued flexible interconnection with a curtailment estimate, as applicable, depending on the project's design and intended operation.

 Operating Model - how functions in practice (active vs passive, etc)

 Under this offering, the facility initially interconnects under flexible operating limits that manage identified system constraints during the upgrade construction period.
-This is achieved through an actively managed connection, as described in detail elsewhere in this document.
+This is achieved through an actively managed or scheduled flexible connection, as described elsewhere in this document.

-In some cases, it may be possible to incrementally increase the facility’s permissible operating limits as upgrades progress; however, this capability is situationally dependent and may not be available in all circumstances.
-In many cases, the facility is expected to remain subject to the full flexible operating limits throughout the bridge period and then transition, in full, to firm operation only after all system upgrades are complete.
+In some cases, it may be possible to incrementally increase the facility’s permissible operating limits as upgrades progress; however, this capability is situationally dependent, subject to Company discretion, and may not be available in all circumstances.
+In many cases, the facility is expected to remain subject to the full flexible operating limits throughout the bridge period and to transition, in full, to firm operation only after all required system upgrades are complete and operational.

-Throughout the upgrade period, the facility is required to comply with the applicable flexible operating limits, which remain in effect until the Company confirms that the required system upgrades are complete and the project has met all conditions for firm operations or continued flexibility.
+Throughout the upgrade period, the facility is required to comply with the applicable flexible operating limits, which remain in effect until the Company confirms that the required system upgrades are complete and that the facility has met all conditions for transition to firm operation or continued flexible operation, as applicable.

-Both actively managed and scheduled connections offerings could be leveraged as flexible interconnection bridge connections as described below.
+Both actively managed and scheduled connections offerings may be used as bridge configurations where appropriate, recognizing that the selected approach must be operationally feasible and administratively manageable.

 Control & Communications (how the grid and DER interact)